Secure-Platforms-Lab-W-M/MASC-Artifact/README.md

 - [icse-demo](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/icse-demo) contains the latest changes related to customization, and integration of scopes within MASC.
 - [oakland22](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/oakland22) is the IEEE S&P'22 Snapshot of MASC.

-## Note

-The source code of MASC is currently under active maintenance.
-We are streamlining the code to further automate it, which will be open-sourced soon!

 ## Pre-print of the paper

 https://arxiv.org/pdf/2107.07065.pdf